akalmykov/wp-content-copy-protection/readme.txt

 == This Plugin will NOT ==

 1. Have any negative impact on your SEO.
-2. Have any negative effect on your Advertising (such as Adsense) : Embeddable codes are not affected by this plugin in any way.
+2. Have any negative effect on your Advertising (such as Adsense) : Embeddable codes, other than the Video and Audio embeds from v3.6 upwards, are not affected by this plugin in any way!

 == Installation ==